ZlothY29IQ/Gorilla-Cinema/README.md

 Thinking of also making a remove, but if i do should i make it like an object you hold in one hand and interact with, with your other hand, or make it on handed by using joystick movements and the trigger button??

 Im not good at asset bundles yet (still learning) so any help along the way i would GREATLY appreciate.

+Portable Tablet - You can make it into a small~ish tablet screen with the controlls on the back to maximise space you can watch wherever you fancy?
+^ Probably too lazy to do that but atleast the idea is up for consideration

 Immersive Aduio - Do i make it mono audio and just come from the screen, or do i make it full spacial audio from where ever.